Flaxseed Health Benefits, Nutritional Fact. How To Eat Flax Seeds?

 Traditional Belief

-Flax seeds are often associated with spiritual beliefs in many cultures.
-In Hinduism, for example, flax seeds are seen as a symbol of purity, peace and prosperity.
-They are used in rituals and offerings to the gods as a sign of devotion and faith.
-In some traditions, they are also seen as a fertility symbol and are used in spells and rituals to attract wealth and abundance.
-In Buddhist culture, flax seeds are seen as a symbol of impermanence, reminding us of the temporary nature of life and its inherent unpredictability.
-They are also used in meditative practices to help focus the mind and cultivate inner peace., they are believed to be an aid in spiritual healing and protection.
-They are also believed to bring luck, peace, and harmony.
-In some cultures, they are also believed to help with manifestation, as they are thought to help attract what is desired.
+Many cultures associate flax seeds with spiritual beliefs.
+In Hinduism, for instance, they symbolize purity, peace, and prosperity, used in rituals and offerings to express devotion and faith.
+They are also considered a fertility symbol in some traditions, employed in spells and rituals to attract wealth and abundance.
+In Buddhist culture, flax seeds represent impermanence, serving as a reminder of life’s transitory nature and its unpredictability.
+They aid in meditative practices to enhance focus and inner peace, believed to support spiritual healing and protection, as well as bring luck, peace, and harmony.
+Additionally, in certain cultures, flax seeds are believed to aid in manifestation by attracting desired outcomes.

 Flaxseed Nutritional Value and Calories Chart

 Flax seeds are an excellent source of nutrition.
 They are high in protein, fiber, and omega-3 fatty acids.
 They are also a good source of vitamin E, zinc, copper, magnesium, and phosphorus.
-In addition, they contain lignans which are plant-based compounds with antioxidant and anti-inflammatory properties.
-Flax seeds also contain plant-based forms of omega-3 fatty acids which are thought to be beneficial for heart health.
+In addition, flax seeds contain lignans, plant-based compounds known for their antioxidant and anti-inflammatory properties.
+They also provide plant-based forms of omega-3 fatty acids, believed to promote heart health.
 Nutritional value per 100 g raw flax seeds:

 • Biotin: 0.1 micrograms